-Type 2 Crews will be ordered as Type 2 or Type 2 IA.
+Crews will be ordered as Type 2 or Type 2 IA.
 Standard crew size is twenty (20) people maximum and eighteen (18) people minimum (including Crew Boss and trainees).
-Type 2 IA and Type 2 Crews may come equipped with hand tools and chain saws.
 In addition to the Type 2 minimum standards, Type 2 IA Crews can be broken up into squads and have three (3) qualified sawyers.